-About 90% of the residentially collected recyclable material in Westchester County is processed at the MRF.
+About 90 percent of the residentially collected recyclable material in Westchester County is processed at the MRF.
 The facility recently underwent a five-month retrofit, to outfit it with the latest technology.
 Now high tech optical sorting equipment shoots thousands of laser beams per second through each plastic container to identify the resin type.
 This allows the county to continue recycling plastic containers coded 1 and 2 and also collect and recycle containers coded 3 through 7, including yogurt containers, plastic cups and take-out food boxes.

 Tours to the Education Center of the Westchester County Material Recovery Facility (MRF) in Yonkers are fun, educational, free of charge and suitable for students of all ages.